dperson/moinmoin/README.md

 # MoinMoin

-Moinmoin wiki on uWSGI docker image
+Moinmoin wiki on uWSGI docker container

 # What is MoinMoin?